-Accomplishing these goals with consistency as a facilitator takes time.
+Consistently achieving these goals as a facilitator takes time.
 Each discussion will put your decision making, time management, and leadership skills to the test.

-You will mess up at times, but the experience will provide important skills.
+You will mess up, but the experience will provide important skills.
 I’ve been doing this for years, and I still screw up.
 I recently forgot to introduce the leading questions for a large retrospective discussion!
 We lost a ton of time from this mistake.

 The purpose of this post is to teach you six methods of facilitation I’ve learned over the years.
 I’ll also throw in a story or two where I’ve completely screwed everything up so you can avoid my mistakes.